fmtlib/fmt/doc/api.md

 - Names are defined in the `fmt` namespace instead of `std` to avoid collisions with standard library implementations.
-- Width calculation doesn\'t use grapheme clusterization.
-The latter has been implemented in a separate branch but hasn\'t been integrated yet.
+- Width calculation doesn't use grapheme clusterization.
+The latter has been implemented in a separate branch but hasn't been integrated yet.